ojaybie/ojaybie.github.io/README.md

 - Created and analyzed monthly and daily performance reports using advanced Excel techniques, delivering insights for operational improvements.
 - Compiled data to support operational analysis and performance tracking.
 - Supervised project team on construction initiatives, ensuring timely progress.
-- Conducted cost estimations for materials with high accuracy using Excelxcel
+- Conducted cost estimations for materials with high accuracy using Excel.

 ## Projects